ChristianVillalba/ChristianVillalba/README.md

 ### Nice to meet you

 My name is Christian
+As you can see in my latest commits, I am learning
+* React

-As you can see, I already learnt some:
+I already learnt some:
 * Python
 * Django
 * JavaScript
+* ES6 & jQuery
 * HTML
 * CSS
 * Bootstrap
-* jQuery

-And now, I am learning
-* React

 But I am interested in more technologies: